thewca/wcif/specification.md

   "eventIds": ["333", "333fm", "444", "777"],
   "status": "accepted",
   "guests": 2,
-  "comments": "I would like to opt-in for the pizza."
+  "comments": "I would like to opt-in for the pizza.", "administrativeNotes": "Emailed competitor on 05/08 to verify their date of birth" }
-}
 ```